bertilmuth/requirementsascode/README.md

 Requirements as code does not replace conversations.
 It offers a formal way to record results of conversations where it matters: in the code.
 Translate your use cases into code to improve the long term maintenance of your application.

+In use case theory, use cases look at the system from a user's perspective.
+Technology decisions are postponed to the _use case realization_.
+This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.

+In requirements as code, use case models are technology free as well.
+They call message handlers through interfaces.
+Message handlers are the use case realization.
+They orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
+This makes it easier for you to change your technical infrastructure later in development.

 In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is:
 * a message class, and